-You can call 1-602-534-2120 or 1-888-246-0303 to speak to a FAC victim advocate or get help with services.
+Call 1-602-534-2120 or 1-888-246-0303 to speak to a FAC victim advocate or get help with services.

-Special Assistance for Members with an SMI Designation
+Special Assistance for Members with a SMI Designation

-Special Assistance is a unique clinical designation providing support to members with an SMI determination.
-Qualifying members must have an inability to communicate and/or participate during treatment planning and have a qualifying mental and/or physical condition.
+Special Assistance is a unique clinical designation providing support to members with a SMI designation.
+Qualifying members must have an inability to communicate and/or participate during treatment planning, and have a qualifying mental and/or physical condition.

 When a health home clinical team or other qualified assessor determines a member meets Special Assistance criteria, they notify the Office of Human Rights.
-The Office of Human Rights will assign an individual to meet Special Assistance needs who advocates on behalf of the member during treatment planning.
+The Office of Human Rights will assign an individual to meet the Special Assistance needs of the member and who will advocate on behalf of the member during treatment planning.